tomaspalma/ldts-pacman/docs/README.md

 to execute the method to generate the next position and then each state will execute the methods from the respective strategies of the ghost.

+We also use the state of each ghost to determine what the game should do when it its pacman.
+Basically, each GhostState class has a method that returns a GameAction  and then it is verified which action it is and then we act accordingly.

 For example, the chasing state will execute whatever the chasing strategy attribute in a ghost may be.